 Provenance Gathering and Data Structure

-In order to store all the necessary data to be used later for provenance reasons, it is required a storage structure.
+In order to store the necessary data to be used later for provenance analysis, it is required a storage structure.
 Depending on the information structure, it is possible to use the structure itself for inference in provenance, simplifying some unnecessary information.
 The storage structure can be similar to lists.
 For example, each agent can have a list of actions that contains all his executed actions.
-This structure allows for inferring the agent that executed each action by simply looking at whose list the action belongs to, without the need of explicitly say who was responsible for the execution of the action.
+This structure allows for inferring the agent that executed each action by simply looking at whose list the action belongs to, without the need of explicitly saying who was responsible for the execution of the action.
 For events, it is possible to use an analogous approach, storing all events by trigger.

-In the case of the action having an external influence from another action executed by another agent (for example, a buff spell), then the action will have a pointer to the action that influenced it.
-If an ally used a buff spell on the player that buff his attack rate then, when the player’s attack action is generated, it will be stored the action’s details and a pointer to the ally’s action that provided the buff.
+When an action influences another action, executed by another agent (for example, a buff spell), then the action will have a pointer to the action that influenced it.
+If an ally used a buff spell on the player that buff his attack rate, then, when the player’s attack action is generated, it will be stored the action’s details and a pointer to the ally’s action that provided the buff.
 There will be no need to explicitly mention the ally, only his action because each action belongs to a list, which in turn belongs to an agent.
 With this structure, it is possible to infer who influenced the action by following the links from each action.
-If there were multiple influences in the executed action, then it is necessary to have a pointer for each action that influenced it.
-In the case of an action generating influence, it is necessary to temporarily save a pointer to this action for future actions that might be affected by it, while also indicating which types of action can be influenced.
+If there were multiple influences in the executed action, then it is necessary to store a pointer for each action that influenced it.
+In the case of an action generating influence, it is necessary to temporarily store a pointer to this action for future actions that might be affected by it, while also indicating which types of action can be influenced.

-For example, imagine a battle between a mage and an orc fighter.
-At the beginning of the battle, the mage cast a spell called weakness in the orc.
+For example, suppose a battle between a mage and an orc fighter.
+At the beginning of the battle, the mage casts a spell called weakness in the orc.
 This spell gives a penalty to the next attack roll.
 Because this action (spell weakness) generates an influence (in this case, a negative influence), it is necessary to save a pointer to this action to be used when the orc makes an attack action.
 Due to the distance between the orc and mage, the orc can’t make an attack action at the current turn, so he charges in the direction of the mage to put him in melee range.
-On the next turn the mage cast another spell (stonefist), which only causes damage.
+On the next turn, the mage cast another spell (stonefist), which only causes damage.
 In the orc’s turn the orc makes an attack action because he is now in melee range of the mage.
 However, due to the spell casted by the mage (weakness) in the last turn, the orc suffers a penalty to his attack roll.